klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 ## Generalized decision framework under stress and uncertainty (added on 2021-08-05)

-While thinking about what I wrote yesterday, I realized that what I'm looking for, more than the decision itself, is a framework that I could reuse in any situation where I have to make decisions under pressure and with incomplete information.
+While thinking about what I wrote yesterday, I realized that what I'm looking for, maybe even more than the decision itself (this too shall pass), is a framework that I could reuse in any situation where I have to make decisions under pressure and with incomplete information.

 But before I detail my framework, I just want to clarify something.
 It's the idea that non-vaccinated people represent a danger to their community in a way that vaccinated poeple do not.
 That idea, which is causing some extreme positions (especially among the vaccinated, which is weird), is simply not supported by the facts.
 The current vaccines are not perfect.
 While they reduce both the incidence and severity of the virus, vaccinated people can still transport and shed the virus just like the non-vaccinated.